 Group reporting is only available for contiguous mining leases that are operated as a single project.
 Group reporting for exploration licences and assessment leases is not accepted.

-Applications for group reporting must be lodged with and approved by MEG in letter format emailed to Mining and Exploration Assessment (MEA).
+Applications for group reporting must be lodged with and approved by Mining, Exploration and Geoscience (MEG) in letter format emailed to the Mining and Exploration Assessment (MEA) unit.

 Extensions and exemptions